Replicable-MARL/MARLlib/docs/source/algorithm/ppo_family.rst

 :ref:`PPO`

 Workflow
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 In IPPO, each agent follows a standard PPO sampling/training pipeline.
 Therefore, IPPO is a general baseline for all MARL tasks with robust performance.
+Note that buffer and agent models can be shared or separately training across agents.
+And this applies to all algorithms in PPO family.

 .. figure:: ../images/ippo.png
     :width: 600